 David Lee, President

-David is president of The Texas Signal where he focuses on strategic partnerships, business growth, and overall strategy.
+David is president of The Texas Signal where he focuses on strategic partnerships and business growth.
+(Lee is not involved in editorial decisions, which includes story selection and coverage.)
 Previously, he was a policy advisor to Beto O’Rourke during his Texas senate campaign.
 David graduated from Georgetown University majoring in government and political theory, and received a masters degree in international political economy from Stanford University.
 David is on the board of Chicken and Egg Pictures, To Educate All Children, Victory Fund, and is a member of the Philanthropy Workshop.

 Joe Bowen, Director of Digital Operations

 Bowen is an organizer, communicator, and strategist based in Austin and Houston, Texas.
 With nearly a decade of political experience at the national, state and local level, Bowen has gained diverse experience throughout his career, having worked on campaigns in seven states and served clients across the United States in more than 30 states.
 In 2018, Bowen founded Instigator LLC, a boutique strategic communications firm.
 They service clients in sectors ranging from private sector technology companies to progressive political campaigns and non-profits dedicated to ending gun violence and advancing non-partisan independent redistricting.
 In his latest venture, he managed Lina Hidalgo’s successful campaign for Harris County Judge, designing and executing the campaign’s strategy while producing and placing its paid media buys, electing the first ever woman and Latina ever to hold that position.